 First Semester

-SOCI 1001 Intro to Sociology 2 3
+SOCI 1001•• Intro to Sociology 2 3

 PNB 2264 or 2774 Human Physiology & Anatomy 4

 CHEM 2443 Organic Chemistry 3

 MCB 2610 Fundamentals of Microbiology 4

-W Course• General Education Requirements 3
+Diversity Course/Arts & Humanities double dip• General Education Requirements 1/4 3

-E-Literacy Environmental Literacy 3

 Second Semester

 MCB 2000 or 3010 Biochemistry 4-5

 PNB 2265 or 2775 & 2776 Human Physiology & Anatomy II 4-6

-Chem 2444 Organic Chemistry II 3
+CHEM 2444 Organic Chemistry II 3

-Diversity Course• ersity Course• General Education Requirements 4 3
+W Course• General Education Requirements 3

-Arts & Humanities• General Education Requirements 1 3
+E-Literacy Environmental Literacy 3

-Please see the University Catalog for current information on general education requirements: catalog.uconn.edu/general-education
+Please see the University Catalog for current information on

+general education requirements: catalog.uconn.edu/undergraduate/gen-ed-requirements

-- It is possible for the W requirement to be fulfilled by courses in content areas 1, 2, or 4. - Students who have not fulfilled the University of Connecticut General Education Requirements (GER) before entering the professional program must complete those courses prior to the end of their second professional year in order to be awarded the B.S. in Pharmacy Studies. - $\ast~$ Any 1000-level sociology, psychology, or anthropology course from Content Area 2 - •• These courses do not need to be taken in the semester indicated but must be completed during the first two years. - + CHEM 1124Q, CHEM 1125Q, and CHEM 1126Q as a sequence may be substituted for the CHEM 1127Q and CHEM 1128Q sequence.
+- It is possible for the W requirement to be fulfilled by courses in content areas 1, 2, or 4. - Students who have not fulfilled the University of Connecticut General Education Requirements (GER) before entering the professional program must complete those courses prior to the end of their second professional year in order to be awarded the BS in Pharmacy Studies. - Any 1000-level sociology, psychology, or anthropology course from Content Area 2 - •• These courses do not need to be taken in the semester indicated but must be completed during the first two years. - + CHEM 1124Q, CHEM 1125Q, and CHEM 1126Q as a sequence may be substituted for the CHEM 1127Q and CHEM 1128Q sequence.